nikitavoloboev/data/docs/relationships/relationships.md

 # Relationships

-Below is what I think is a nice overview of my thoughts on what I think makes for successful and happy relationships of any kind but especially romantic.
+Below is what I think it takes to have successful and happy relationships of any kind but especially romantic.

-I am 27 now so I have a lot to learn still but I genuinely just want to be a nice person and maximize the amount of fun and novel experiences I get to live through in this life.
+I am 27 now so I have a lot to learn still and I genuinely just want to be a nice person and maximize the amount of fun and novel experiences I get to live through in this life.
 Below list I think maximizes that goal in some broad strokes systematic way.
 I have some [other rules](../focusing/rules.md) I note down too that help me a lot.

 > At the end of the day people won't remember what you said or did, they will remember how you made them feel.